hammad93/PAM/README.md

 Personal Assistance Machine

 # Large Language Model (LLM) Files (GGUF)
 The system is locally hosted.
 The prerequisite are the associated GGUF files.
 Please create a directory called `symlink` in the root that directs the orchestrator to find the LLM files.
+To create the symbolic link, use the following command by replacing the `/path/to/ggufs` with the path to the LLM files.

+`ln -s /path/to/ggufs ./symlink`

+# Trusted Platform Module (TPM)
+The TPM can be configured such that the application is compliant with rigorous security standards and for data science purposes such as random number generation.
+The following command describes how to configure a TPM chip to work with a container.

+`docker run --device /dev/tpm0:/dev/tpm0 --device /dev/tpmrm0:/dev/tpmrm0`

 # Quickstart